Krimnos/forum/index.md

 layout: home
 ---

-# Jekyll Disqus Forum
+# Koilos

-A simple forum managed by Jekyll and powered by Disqus.
-Find out more on [github](http://www.github.com/klcodanr/Jekyll-Disqus-Forum).
+A public forum for exchanging views and ideas on the Greek God Hermes.